Ozedaval/Eye-Gaze-Technology/README.md

 **Project Constraints:**
-- Affordability of the technology to ensure the cost on software and hardware are low.
+- Affordability of the technology to ensure the cost on software and hardware are under $200.
  - No hand motions.
  - No verbal inputs.
  - Assume that the end-users may have the capacity to focus their eye gaze and control head motions.